 At their annual meeting in September 2013, the National Association for College Admission Counseling (NACAC) amended their Statement of Principles of Good Practice, to require members to have "an official policy regarding the collection, calculation and reporting of institutional statistics.
 This must include a process for validating all institutional data."
 While not required, the NACAC commented that colleges and universities could fulfil the validation requirement by obtaining an audit of their institutional data by an outside entity prior to disseminating their statistics externally.
-While ambiguity and interpretation continue to exist in the metric definitions provided by many external reporting agencies, institutional statistics.
+While ambiguity and interpretation continue to exist in the metric definitions provided by many external reporting agencies, institutions can take action to improve their confidence in the reliability and consistency of their externally reported institutional statistics.